These mini crustless quiches are great for breakfast, brunch or for adding to the lunchbox. They freeze well making them perfect for meal prepping.

 - Pre heat oven to 180c / 350F / Gas 4

-- Melt the butter in a frying pan and fry the onion, over a medium/low heat, until soft.
-Add the spinach and fry for a further minute.
+- Melt the butter in a frying pan and fry the onion, over a medium/low heat for two minutes, add the bell pepper and continue to saute one minute.
+Finally, add the spinach and fry for a further minute.

 - Whisk the eggs and cream together and then stir through the cheese.

-- Grease a 12 muffin tray or fill with greased silicon cases.
+- Grease a 12 hole muffin tray or fill with greased silicon cases.

-- Add the spinach / onion mixture to the base of each muffin section.
+- Add the vegetable mixture to the base of each muffin section.

 - Pour the egg mixture into each muffin section.